 The park is open daily from 7am to 8pm.
 This beach is definitely one of the better Kona beaches to enjoy a Big Island sunset.

 For an interesting diversion, start at the northernmost point of the Old Airport Beach and follow the shoreline north along the lava coast.
 After about 20 minutes you will reach Pawai Bay.
-But what we enjoy most is the coastline along the way, dotted with small lava tunnels and sub-surface caverns that create spouting horns and dramatic hissing vents.
+We enjoy the coastline along the way, dotted with small lava tunnels and sub-surface caverns that create spouting horns and dramatic hissing vents.
 This is only possible at very low tide, staying close to the shoreline in order to avoid crossing through areas that are posted "Kapu" (no trespassing).
 Most people access Pawai Bay by boat.

-Pawai Bay is a fascinating Big Island snorkeling spot with brilliant water clarity, interesting little caves and sea arches, and plenty of sea life.
+Pawai Bay is a fascinating Big Island dive and snorkeling spot with brilliant water clarity, interesting little caves and sea arches, and plenty of sea life.
 Only more advanced snorkelers should attempt to swim here.
-Use extreme caution and be advised that the water in and around the bay tends to surge.
+Use extreme caution and be advised that the water in and around the bay tends to surge quite a lot.

 The snorkeling is best within about 30-40 feet (9-12 meters) of shore.
 Beyond that the reef descends to around 60 feet and is more suitable for diving.
 This protected marine sanctuary is populated by hundreds of species of tropical fish, green sea turtles and moray eels.
 Be wary of the rocky shoreline when the water is surging and swim clear of the channel leading into the bay.